openvinotoolkit/openvino/docs/notebooks/212-pyannote-speaker-diarization-with-output.rst

 With the increasing number of broadcasts, meeting recordings and voice mail collected every year, speaker diarization has received much attention by the speech community.
-Seaker diarization is an essential feature for a speech recognition system to enrich the transcription with speaker labels.
+Speaker diarization is an essential feature for a speech recognition system to enrich the transcription with speaker labels.